 Special needs trusts can be very useful to disabled individuals who have too many assets to qualify for Medicaid.

-When an applicant has more resources (assets) than are allowed by Medicaid, those resources must be spent down prior to becoming eligible for Medicaid.
+An applicant who has more resources than are allowed by Medicaid can use a self-settled special needs trust to become eligible for Medicaid.

 Income trusts are a type of special purpose trust that can be helpful to Medicaid applicants in states that have a set income limit for qualifying for Medicaid.